Delve into the 25 most mind-bending, beguiling, or downright beautiful ’70s songs to kick back and light up too. Purple haze, Jesus saves.

 Marley implores people to dry their tears and have faith that things will get better, as he once did to his girlfriend.

 24. Genesis – Firth Of Fifth

 One of the crowning glories of Genesis’ wildly inventive live sets.
 Tony Banks’ classically-inclined piano enters the fray, drawing you into their complex time signatures and melancholy duelling between Peter Gabriel’s flute and Steve Hackett’s guitar ‘violining’.

 Genesis are one of the most ingenious bands of all time and unquestionably one of the best to get high to.

 23. Television – Marquee Moon

-A ten-minute single?
-It was positively unheard of in the Punk scene.
+A 10-minute single?
+It was positively unheard of in the punk scene.
 However, the spellbinding guitar interplay between Tom Verlaine and Richard Lloyd made Marquee Moon the incredible single that it was.
-Television were visionaries there is no doubt about it.
+Television were visionaries – there is no doubt about it.

 22. Neil Young – Heart Of Gold

-Initially criticised by Dylan for sounding too much like him, Heart Of Gold remains a glistening gem for the singer, songwriter genre.
+Initially criticised by Bob Dylan for sounding too much like him, Heart Of Gold remains a glistening gem for the singer/songwriter genre.

 This immaculate confluence of country rock and quivering vocals perfectly embodies the undying essence of Neil Young.